williamwen1986/Luakit/doc/Set-up-Luakit-in-android-with-source-code.md

 LuaHelper.callLuaFunction("WeatherManager","loadWeather", callback);
 ```
-The goal of the above code is to connect the [lua file](../AndroidDemo/WeatherTest/app/src/main/assets/lua/WeatherManager.lua) , the lua code is the finally working code
+The goal of the above code is to connect the [lua file](../AndroidDemo/WeatherTest/app/src/main/assets/lua/WeatherManager.lua).

+The lua code is the finally working code

 ```lua
 local _weatherManager = {}